menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 .. image:: ../../images/sidebar-tabs.png
    :width: 65%

-* The **Menu** tab offers various filtering options for zones, such as zone types, favorites, and reverse zones.
+* The **Menu** tab offers the most commonly used filtering options for zones, such as zone types, favorites, and reverse zones.

 * The **Folders** tab allows you to organize zones and filter queries into folders.
 For more information about folder management, see :ref:`folder-management`.

 * On the **DNS services** tab you can view zones by server/service.
 This can be useful if you have multiple DNS services and want to view the zones associated with each one separately.

 Micetro will remember your current tab selection when you navigate away from the DNS page and return to it later.

+.. _dns-zone-types:

 Zone Types
 -----------